Getting Started with your Youtube Channel

 Decide how you will like to film your videos.
 It can be a professional set-up, casual, or vlog style.
 Professional is where you’ll have the HQ camera and lighting etc. Casual is where you can film within your area but it just isn’t a professional studio.
 Vlog style is where you’d take the camera around with you throughout your day.

 Before you film your videos make sure you script out each video beforehand.
-This will make it much easier when it comes to filming your videos.
+This will make it much easier when it comes to filming.
 You’ll know what to say and how to say it plus you’d have a better idea of what you’ll like to accomplish for each video.

 How will your editing style be reflected in your videos?
 There are a variety of different styles you can go with when it comes to editing your videos.
 Your video editing style is all up to you and your brand but also keep in mind the audience you’re trying to attract.